costaruan/costaruan/README.md

 👋 Hi, my name is Ruan da Silva Costa.

 💻 I'm a Software Engineer from Brazil, passionate about developing solutions.
 Proficient in C# and .NET framework, with a strong background in SQL and NoSQL database technologies.
 Adept at leveraging Angular for building dynamic and responsive client-side applications.
-Demonstrates a track record of improving application efficiency and performance, leading to notable improvements in user experience and system stability.

 ## Skills